What you should exception report

 - differences in the total hours worked from what was set out in the work schedule, including the prospective estimate of hours actually worked while non-resident on-call

-- rest breaks not taken (at least one 30-minute paid break for a shift rostered to last more than five hours, and a second 30-minute paid break for a shift rostered to last more than nine hours)
+- a second 30-minute paid break for a shift rostered to last more than nine hours

 - educational or training opportunities missed